 4. Snorkel with sea turtles at Turtle Canyon

-Tip: To capture underwater shots, I used an old GoPro, but lately, I've seen photographers get some fantastic results with underwater housings for smartphones.
+Tip: To capture underwater shots, I used a GoPro, but lately, I've seen photographers get some fantastic results with underwater housings for smartphones.

 5. Try scuba diving for the first time

-Tip: Don't expect to see amazing sights on this tour, as it stays in relatively shallow waters.
-The purpose of the experience is on the instruction, and making sure that students get used to breathing and basic techniques.
+Tip: Don't expect to see dramatic deep-sea scenery on this tour, as it stays in relatively shallow waters.
+The purpose of the experience is to make sure that students get used to proper techniques and build confidence in the water.

-This list only scratches the surface of the outdoor adventures that Hawaii has to offer.
-With so many choices among the surrounding natural beauty, Oahu truly has something for every adventurer.
+These five activities only scratch the surface of the outdoor adventures that Oahu has to offer.
+With so many choices among the surrounding natural beauty, the island truly has something for every adventurer.